uwla/vue-data-table/README.md

 | emptyTableText             | "No matching records found"                                           |

-**Note**:  Notice  that  the  placeholders  `:first`,  `:last`,  `:total`,   and `filtered` will be automatically replaced with the proper numbers.
+**Note**:  Notice  that  the  placeholders  `:first`,  `:last`,  `:total`,   and `:filtered` will be automatically replaced with the proper numbers.

 Example code: